Icinga/icinga-vagrant/README.md

 Icinga Vagrant boxes used for development, tests and demo cases.

 ## Requirements

-Each VM requires at least 1 Core and 1 GB RAM.
+Each Vagrant box setup requires at least 2 Cores and 1 GB RAM.

-The icinga2x-cluster demo with 2 VMs requires at least a Quad-Core with 4 GB RAM.
+The required resources are automatically configured during the `vagrant up` run.

 * Vagrant >= 1.6.5 from http://www.vagrantup.com

+One of these virtualization providers:

 * Virtualbox >= 4.2.16 from http://www.virtualbox.org
+* Parallels Desktop Pro/Business >= 11 from http://www.parallels.com/products/desktop/

 Windows users require additionally